How can we help you today?

 Building a brand for your online business?
 Securing a domain name is one of the first things you want to do.
 But navigating the domain registration process may feel overwhelming.

-This guide will walk you through the entire process of registering (or buying) a domain name.
+This article will guide you through the process of registering (or buying) a domain name.
 If you’re a beginner planning to create a website or a small business owner who wants to expand online, this guide has got you covered.

 What is a domain name?

 A domain name matters because it adds credibility to your web presence and protects your brand by ensuring no one else can use that name.
-Having a domain name is a key step in establishing yourself or your business online.
+Having a domain name is important in establishing yourself or your business online.
+A domain name:

 Who is ICANN and what do they do?